-Use only the adapters and vent system listed in Tables 3 and 4 on page 21.
+Use only the adapters and vent system listed in Tables below.
 DO NOT mix vent systems of different types or manufacturers.
 Failure to comply could result in severe personal injury, death, or substantial property damage.

 Installations must comply with applicable national, state, and local codes.
 For Canadian installation, Polypropylene vent must be listed as a ULC-S636 approved system.
 If Polypropylene vent is not required by your local code, you may use either PVC or CPVC pipes for your water heater that allows non-metallic venting material installations.